glowkeeper/P3D/docs/labs/week5Session2.md

 First, you will need another asset, so go to the [Unity asset store](https://assetstore.unity.com/) and import [Lowpoly Flowers](https://assetstore.unity.com/packages/3d/vegetation/plants/lowpoly-flowers-47083).
 Before you can use the imported asset, you must update it to use URP; so go to _Edit_, _Render Pipeline_, _Universal Render Pipeline_, _Upgrade Project Materials ..._.

 Create an empty _GameObject_, and name it _Flower_, then drag one of the _Lowpoly Flowers_ into that.
 This step means that any animation you create on the _Lowpoly Flower_ will be animated relative to the position of the _Flower GameObject_ and not the scene itself.
-Position the _Flower_ parent so that it is front of the door, then scale the _Lowpoly Flower_ so it is 10 across all three axis, and postion it so it is standing on the floor, as it is in Figure 1, below.
+Position the _Flower_ parent so that it is front of the door, then scale it so it is 10 across all three axis, and position it so the flower is standing on the floor, as it is in Figure 1, below.

 ![](./images/flower.png)